k-ranasinghe/LLM-Tutoring-Chatbot/README.md

 ```

 <br>Get the API keys for Gemini and YouTube from [here](https://console.cloud.google.com/apis/dashboard).<br><br>
 Enable Custom Search API from [here](https://console.cloud.google.com/apis/dashboard).
 Create a service account and get the json file containing the credentials.
-Paste the file inside the model directory.<br><br>
+Paste the file inside the model directory as `google_credentials.json`.<br><br>
 Create a Custom Search Engine from [here](https://programmablesearchengine.google.com).
 Get the search engine id and add it as `CSE_ID` to the `.env` file.

 ## Setup